 high throughput (EHT).

-non-high-throughput (non-HT) duplicate: [non-HT duplicate] A transmission format of the physical layer (PHY) that duplicates a 20 MHz non-HT transmission in two or more 20 MHz channels and allows a station (STA) in a non-HT basic service set (BSS) on any one of the 20 MHz channels to receive the transmission.
+non-high-throughput duplicate (non-HT duplicate): A transmission format of the physical layer (PHY) that duplicates a 20 MHz non-HT transmission in two or more 20 MHz channels and allows a station (STA) in a non-HT basic service set (BSS) on any one of the 20 MHz channels to receive the transmission.

 A non-HT duplicate format is one of the following: